 The core principle of Tor, “onion routing”, was developed by the United States Naval Research Laboratory employees with the purpose of protecting U.S. intelligence communications online.
 Onion routing was further developed by DARPA in 1997.

 It means that users prefer to use the social network anonymously and this is why their numbers are increasing with such blazing speed.
 TOR seems to have managed to modify its reputation and its anonymity program has garnered fans from all walks of society, not just cybercriminals, pedophiles and porn fanatics.

-In January this year, the social network had revealed about the app to offer full authority to the users.
-Muffet noted that the primary reason behind these steps was to help users “choose to communicate over TOR do so for a variety of reasons related to privacy, security and safety.”
+In January this year, the social network had revealed the app to offer full authority to the users.
+Muffet noted that the primary reason behind these steps was to help users “choose to communicate over TOR do so for a variety of reasons related to privacy, security, and safety.”

 “This is why in the last two years we built the Facebook onion site and onion-mobile site, helped standardize the ‘.onion’ domain name [and] enabling connections through Orbot.”